rethinkdb/rethinkdb-rs/api/java/document-manipulation/merge.md

 # Description #

 Merge two or more objects together to construct a new object with properties from all.
-When there is a conflict between field names, preference is given to fields in the rightmost object in the argument list. `merge` also accepts a subquery function that returns an object, which will be used similarly to a [map](/api/java/map/) function.
+When there is a conflict between field names, preference is given to fields in the rightmost object in the argument list. `merge` also accepts a function that returns an object, which will be used similarly to a [map](/api/java/map/) function.

 __Example:__ Equip Thor for battle.